-RocketFixio is a Potentially Unwanted Application (PUA), endorsed as a tool to clean and optimize operating systems.
-The advertised functionalities include removal of junk files, optimization of the Windows Registry and improvement of the system's startup speed.
-Software is classified as PUAs, due the dubious methods used to distribute it (e.g. "bundling").
-Hence, most users either download/install PUAs unintentionally/unknowingly or are tricked into doing so.
-Furthermore, unwanted apps can have heinous abilities, which may endanger device and user safety.
+RocketFixio is a Potentially Unwanted Application (PUA) endorsed as a tool to clean and optimize operating systems.
+The advertised functionalities include removal of junk files, optimization of the Windows Registry and improvement of system startup speed.
+This type of software is classified as a PUA due the dubious methods used to proliferate it, such as "bundling".
+I.e., many users download/install PUAs inadvertently, or they are tricked into doing so.
+Furthermore, these unwanted apps can have dangerous capabilities, which endanger device and user safety.

-While questionable distribution techniques are used for legitimate and functional software, they are more commonly employed to push untrustworthy content.
-Often, PUAs (e.g. fake anti-viruses) can require activation (i.e. purchase) to perform the promised functionalities.
-However, following activation - the features tend to remain nonoperational.
-These applications can have other/additional abilities as well.
+While dubious distribution techniques are used for legitimate and functional software, they are more commonly employed to promote untrusted content.
+Often, PUAs (e.g. fake anti-viruses) require activation (i.e., purchase) to perform the functionality promised, however, following activation, the features tend to remain nonoperational.
+These applications can have additional capabilities as well.
 Some types can force-open various sale-based/promotional, rogue, compromised, deceptive/scam and malicious websites.
 Adware-types run intrusive advertisement campaigns.
-This kind enables the placement of pop-ups, banners, coupons, surveys and other adverts on any visited site.
-The ads overlay pages and slow down browsing speed.
-Additionally, upon being clicked, intrusive advertisements redirect to similarly dangerous webpages and can stealthily download/install software (e.g. PUAs).
-Another type called browser hijackers reassign browsers' homepage, default search engines and new tab/window URLs - to the addresses of illegitimate search engines.
-Hence, users are forced to visit the promoted address.
-Fake search engines are seldom capable of providing search results, so they redirect to Google, Yahoo, Bing and other genuine ones.
+This kind enable the placement of pop-ups, banners, coupons, surveys and other ads on any visited site.
+These overlay web pages and reduce browsing speed.
+Additionally, when clicked, intrusive advertisements redirect to similarly dangerous web pages and can stealthily download/install rogue software (e.g. PUAs).
+Another type called browser hijackers reassign the homepage, default search engines and new tab/window URLs to the addresses of bogus search engines.
+Thus, users are forced to visit the promoted address.
+Fake search engines are seldom capable of providing unique results, and so they redirect to Google, Yahoo, Bing and other genuine sites.
 Furthermore, browser hijackers can restrict/deny access to the affected browser's settings and/or reset any permitted changes made.
-What is more, most PUAs have data tracking abilities.
+Most PUAs have data tracking capabilities.
 They can monitor browsing activity (browsing and search engine histories) and collect personal information (IP addresses, geolocations and other details).
-This sensitive data is likely to be shared with third parties, seeking to misuse it for financial gain.
-In summary, presence of unwanted apps on devices can lead to system infections, financial losses, severe privacy issues and even identity theft.
-It is strongly advised to eliminate all suspicious applications and browser extensions/plug-ins immediately upon detection.
+This sensitive data is often shared with third parties seeking to misuse it for financial gain.
+In summary, the presence of unwanted apps on devices can lead to system infections, financial loss, serious privacy issues and even identity theft.
+You are strongly advised to eliminate all suspicious applications and browser extensions/plug-ins immediately upon detection.